fantee-hub/fantee-hub/README.md

 # Hi there!
 I'm Tobi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I am a Front End Developer from Nigeria.
 I care deeply about creating and designing useful web applications for people.
+I am passionate about languages such as Html,Css,Javascript and Python.
+When i'm not developing or buildings things i watch movies,surfing the internet, watching football games.

 <!--
 **fantee-hub/fantee-hub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...